SunbossRS/EasierWorkLife/README.md

 - When you use this project, means you are agree MIT license.

 ---

 #### Welcome!
 Welcome to use GitFlow!
 This is a project who can make the work flow of the software *git* more easy.
 This software doesn't need any compiler!
 You can just use it when you clone this repository down.
-When you copy something in this project, you may need to sign down in the file like "Made by GitHub user @SunbossRS".
+When you copy something in this project, you may need to type down in the file like "Made by GitHub user @SunbossRS".

 #### Start!
 First, create a folder named **$gitflow** in your project.
 ![start01](./docs/start01.jpg)
 Then, you can just copy the files to your project.
 ![start02](./docs/start02.jpg)
-At last, you may need to sign in the file like "Made by GitHub user @SunbossRS".
+At last, you may need to type something in the file like "Made by GitHub user @SunbossRS".
 ![start03](./docs/start03.jpg)
 The last effect is like this!
 ![start04](./docs/start04.jpg)